 Once you’re interested in a house, even if you haven’t been through it yet, it’s critical that you let your agent know right away!!!

-Once your agent knows you’re interested, she can advise if you need to see the house right away or if it’s okay to go to the open house.
+Once your agent knows you’re interested, they can advise if you need to see the house right away or if it’s okay to go to the open house.
 Often in this market, waiting for the open house is too late!
 The house may sell before then or may require doing a pre-offer inspection in order to compete.

 Your Realtor will also let you know if you need to move on the house right away.
 In some cases, there may not be time to do all of the above, so starting the process of your due diligence on neighborhoods before you’re ready to buy is always a smart move!